Tinker-Ware/wisdom/_pages/terms/what_tinkerware_covers.md

 ## Service Commitment

 Tinkerware will use comercially reasonable efforts to make our platafform available and functional(Check What does Tinkerware cover? and
-What does Tinkerware not cover? sections to clarify this) most of the time, or at least 99.95% percent of the monthly time, n other words at least 99.5% of each monthly billing cycle.
+What does Tinkerware not cover? sections to clarify this) most of the time, or at least 99.95% percent of the monthly time, in other words at least 99.5% of each monthly billing cycle.

 ## Servers